 The idea is that the objects of an $\infty$-cosmos are $\infty$-categories, broadly interpreted, and that the axioms for an $\infty$-cosmos provide what is needed to define and work with key structures --- such as limits and adjoints --- that arise in the $\infty$-categorical world.
 For instance one can define what it means for an object of an $\infty$-cosmos to have limits.
 This is model-independent, in the sense that one recovers the usual notion of quasicategory with limits or complete Segal space with limits on choosing the appropriate $\infty$-cosmos.

 The natural structure preserving morphisms between $\infty$-cosmoi are called {\em cosmological functors}, and cosmological functors preserve flexible limits.
-By an {\em accessible $\infty$-cosmos}, we mean an $\infty$-cosmos which is accessible as a simplicial category\begin{footnote}{There are further conditions that one could ask for, such as the accessibility of the class of isofibrations, but we shall not consider these in the present paper.}\end{footnote}, whilst a cosmological functor is accessible if it is so as a simplicial functor.
+By a {\em \SSet-accessible $\infty$-cosmos}, we mean an $\infty$-cosmos which is accessible as a simplicial category\begin{footnote}{There are further conditions that one could ask for, such as the accessibility of the class of isofibrations, but we shall not consider these here: see \cite{BourkeLack-AccInftyCosmoi}.}\end{footnote}, whilst a cosmological functor will be called accessible if it is so as a simplicial functor.

-Our main insight here is that many of the $\infty$-cosmoi that arise in practice are accessible, as are the cosmological functors between them.
+Our main insight here is that many of the $\infty$-cosmoi that arise in practice are \SSet-accessible, as are the cosmological functors between them.
 Thus the following specialisations of our main results are broadly applicable.
-We remind the reader that in this context the relevant morphisms of $\ce$ are certain surjective equivalences of quasicategories --- see Examples~\ref{ex:shrinking}.
+We remind the reader that in this context the shrinking morphisms are certain surjective equivalences of quasicategories --- see Examples~\ref{ex:shrinking}.